 Forbidden Nation: A History of Taiwan by Jonathan Manthorpe

 It’s okay to admit, before you visit Taiwan, that you may not know that much about its history.
 And that’s cool!
 Most people don’t.
 But you can change that by reading Forbidden Nation: a fair, unbiased, detailed, and well-researched examination of the cultural and political history of Taiwan.
 Forbidden Nation explains the fifty-years occupation of Taiwan by Japan which informed and established much of its modern infrastructure, as well as the Chinese Civil War between Chairman Mao Zedong’s Communist China and Sun Yat-sen’s Kuomintang.
 This is the war which caused the separation of China and Taiwan – a separation which is disputed between the two to this day.
-If you want to know Taiwan’s true modern history, this is the book for you.
+If you want to know Taiwan’s true modern history, this is the book for you and a must-read book before you visit Taiwan.
 When we talk about the politics of Taiwan, books like this one reveal the truth.

 My Enemy’s Cherry Tree by Wang Ting-kuo

 A layered tale of a man lost to his own distractions.
 This book heartily combats modern-day capitalism and the ways in which it destroys our souls and our relationships.
 My Enemy’s Cherry Tree tells the story of a man whose wife has abandoned him.
 He retraces his own life with her and the reasons for her walking away.
 Along the way, he recalls the highs and lows of his business life, which he takes great pride in but ironically was the cause of his tumultuous relationship, one destined to fail.
 For an example of gripping Taiwanese fiction look no further.